vsch/kotlin-jdbc/README.md

 }
 ```

+#### Queries

+SQL queries come in two forms: `SqlQuery` for all DDL and DML. `SqlCall` is for calling stored
+procedures with in/inout/out parameters to pass to the procedure and processing inout/out
+parameters after execution with optional processing of multiple result sets returned by the
+procedure.

+All queries are executed through the `Session` instance or its sub-class `Transaction`.
+The
+session has separate methods for different types of query execution and results:

+* `session.query` used to execute queries and processing a result set
+* `session.execute` used to execute queries not expecting a result set
+* `session.update` used to execute update queries

+Convenience methods that process result sets which use an extractor which take an ResultSet Row
+and return an instance of something:

+* `session.list` used to return a list of extracted data from rows
+* `session.first` used to return a single instance from head of result set
+* `session.count` used to return the count of rows when you don't need more than that and are
+  too lazy to write a count query
+* `session.hashMap` same as list but used to return a hash map keyed on column(s) from the
+  result set
+* `session.jsonArray` same as list but returns an array of `JsonObjects` holding each row data
+* `session.jsonObject` same as `hashMap` except the `JsonObject` first level properties are a
+  string of the keyed column(s) from each row.

+Iteration helpers which will invoke a consumer for every row of result set data:

+* `session.forEach` to iterate over each row or a result set from an `SqlQuery` or `SqlCall`
+* `session.forEach` to iterate over each result set from a `SqlCall` and to process inout/out
+  parameters.

+Update and getting generated key(s):

+* `session.updateGetId` to execute an update query and get the first column of the first row of
+  the generated keys result set and return its integer value
+* `session.updateGetIds` to execute an update query and get the first column of all the rows of
+  the generated keys result set and return a list of integers
+* `session.updateGetKey` to execute an update query and get the keys (using an extractor) of the
+  first row of the generated keys result set and return its value
+* `session.updateGetKeys` to execute an update query and get the keys (using an extractor) of
+  all the rows of the generated keys result set and return them as a list

-#### Models
+#### Convenient Models

 A base `Model` class can be used to define models which know how to set their properties from a
-`Row` result set row, set properties from other Models, understand `auto`, `key` and `default`
+`Row` result set row, from other Models, understand `auto` generated, `key` columns and columns
-properties and can generate INSERT, UPDATE, DELETE queries for a model instance with validation
+with `default` values; can generate `INSERT`, `UPDATE`, `DELETE` and `SELECT` queries for a
-of required fields and minimal required arguments.
+model instance with validation of required fields and minimal required columns for an update.

-This is a convenience not a requirement to use the rest of the functionality since it does
+Using these models is a convenience not a requirement since it does create overhead by building
-create overhead by building the model's properties for every instance.
+the model's properties for every instance.

 * Define model's properties by using `by model`.
 The nullability of the property type dictates
   whether the property can be omitted or set to null
 * Key properties by: `by model.key`.
 These will be used for `WHERE` list for `UPDATE`, `DELETE`
   or `SELECT` for reload query generation
 * Auto generated (not updatable) properties by: `by model.auto`
-* Auto generated Key (key and not updatable) properties by: `by model.key.auto`, `by
+* Auto generated Key (key column and auto generated) by: `by model.key.auto`, `by model.autoKey`
-  model.autoKey`, `by model.auto.key`
+  or `by model.auto.key`
-* Properties with default values by: `by model.default`.
+* Columns which have default values by: `by model.default`.
 These won't raise an exception for
-  `INSERT` query generation if they are missing from the model's set properties.
+  `INSERT` query generation if they are missing from the model's defined property set.

-By default models allow public setters on properties marked `auto` or `autoKey`, to add
+By default models allow public setters on properties marked `auto` or `autoKey`.
+To add
 validation forcing all `auto` properties to have no `set` method or have `private set` pass
 `true` for `allowPublicAuto` second parameter to model constructor.

+Any property marked as `auto` generated will not be used for value `UPDATE` or `INSERT`

 ```kotlin
 class ValidModel : Model<ValidModel>(tableName) {